-For 2D and 3D works, each submission should be accompanied by a digital image of the work in JPEG, GIF, or PNG format at 300dpi resolution, maximum file size 500KB.
+For 2D and 3D works, each submission should be accompanied by a digital image of the work in JPEG, GIF, or PNG format at maximum file size 1MB.
 Please note that should your work be successful this is the image that will be used in the catalogue.
-Film, video, digital, sound and performance work must be uploaded to a hosting site such as Vimeo or Youtube and an html link provided.
-Video works requiring multiple monitors, or the playing of more than one DVD, are not admissable.
+Film, video, digital, sound and performance work must be uploaded to a hosting site such as Vimeo or YouTube and an html link provided.
+Video works requiring multiple monitors, or the playing of more than one DVD, are not admissible.

 Note: the selectors will only watch the first two minutes of a submission during the initial selection.

 If the video is password protected please include this in the artwork details.

 All communication will be by email via Parker Harris.
 Successful applicants will be notified and must confirm participation within one week.
 Failure to do so could result in work being withdrawn from the exhibition.